sasilver75/obsidian/Papers/General/Apple Intelligence Foundation Language Models.md

 			- ==Coding==
 				- The generation of synthetic coding dataset involves a [[Self-Instruct]] method with [[Rejection Sampling]].
 				- They start with 71 different programming topics as seeds, and use the model to generate an initial pool of coding interview-like question.
-					- For each question, we generate a set of unit tests and a number of potential solutions, and use an execution-based rejection sampling method to select the best solution (the solution with the highest number of successful executions).
+					- For each question, we generate a set of unit tests and a number of potential solutions, and use an execution-based ==rejection sampling== method to select the best solution (the solution with the highest number of successful executions against the unit tests).
+				- Resulted in 12k high-quality code samples
 - SFT
 	- We establish a series of quality guards of data, including ratings from in-house human labelers, ==automatic model-based filtering techniques==, as well as ==deduplication using text embeddings==.
 We scale up via a variety of synthetic data generation methods and rejection sampling, as described above.
 	- We treat the mixture ratio as an optimization problem ((It seems like they literally use something like a gradient descent, training models at each point)).